 swverify -v SMruntime

-If no failure is reported, go to step 10.
+If no failure is reported, you are done installing SMruntime.
 If a failure is reported, follow the instructions in the /var/adm/sw/swagent.log file.

-10. You have completed the SMruntime installation of this HP-UX storage management station.
+Result: The SMruntime installation of this HP-UX storage management station is complete.